debanshup/JdbcDemo/README.md

-This repository is about java JDBC concepts create a table ' Customer ' using the following SQL command ->
+This repository is about java JDBC concepts create a table ' Customer ' running the following SQL command ->

 CREATE TABLE Customers (
     name VARCHAR(255),